purnamaanaking/purnamaanaking.github.io/content/english/homepage/_index.md

 # Banner
 banner:
   title: "Purnama Anaking"
   content: "Assalamu'alaikum.
-I am a Muslim, Husband, Daddy and Software Developer currently living in Indonesia.
+I am a muslim, husband, daddy, and software developer currently living in Indonesia.
 If you’d like to get in touch, feel free to say hello through any of the social links below."
-  image: "/images/blog/main.png"
+  image: "/images/code-animation.gif"
   button:
     enable: false
-    label: "About Me"
+    label: "My blog"
-    link: "/about"
+    link: "/blog"
 ---